Hepatitis C: A Threat from the Past

 A doctor who finds that you have hepatitis C may refer you to a liver specialist for more testing.
 Although some people with hepatitis C develop liver cirrhosis and liver cancer, most never have significant liver problems.

-Doctors usually treat hepatitis C with a combination of interferon and ribavirin.
+Doctors usually treat hepatitis C with a combination of interferon and ribavirin, and as of the end of 2013, with sofosbuvir.
 Because these drugs work best in the early stages of the disease, most people start to receive treatment soon after they are diagnosed.